ArkThis/AHA_ObjectWorld/README.md

 Sounds pretty crazy, but I'd like to challenge building a working prototype.

-## The prototype shall at least be able to:
+## A prototype shall at least be able to:

   * Provide an S3 compatible, *local-only* (but network-able) Object storage (MinIO?).
   * Copy cultural heritage object files - and *attach* their metadata as-is.